-Hurt in a Slip or Trip?
-Our Philadelphia Injury Lawyers Fight for Maximum Compensation
+Injured in a Slip, Trip, or Fall?
+Our Philadelphia Premises Liability Lawyers Fight for Full Compensation

 Most Philadelphia slip-and-fall lawsuits are filed in the Court of Common Pleas—Trial Division.
-Claims against the City or SEPTA require Tort-Claims Act notice; our legal team handles every deadline.
+Claims against the City or SEPTA require a Tort-Claims Act notice; our legal team handles all deadlines.

 From our Center City office, we fight for injured Pennsylvanians across the Greater Philadelphia area, including Bucks, Montgomery, Delaware, and Chester Counties.

-Why Fall Accident Victims Trust The Law Offices of Craig A. Altman
+Why Philadelphia Slip and Fall Victims Choose the Law Offices of Craig A. Altman

 Common Philadelphia Slip & Fall Accidents We Handle

-Whether the fall accident happened in a Walmart, Rite Aid, or private townhouse, our Philadelphia personal injury lawyers trace ownership, maintenance contractors, and layered liability policies.
+Whether the fall accident occurred at a Walmart, Rite Aid, or a private townhouse, our Philadelphia personal injury lawyers trace ownership, maintenance contractors, and layered liability policies.

 Pennsylvania Fall Liability Snapshot